Felix Funke: World War I

 On 3 August 1914 Prince Adalbert of Prussia and Princess Adelheid of Saxe-Meiningen were married in Wilhelmshaven.
 After the ceremony, the couple paid a visit to Funke on board of his flagship, the SMS Prinzregent Luitpold.

 In 1914 Funke was rear admiral of the III Battle Squadron, which included SMS Kaiser, SMS Kaiserin, SMS König Albert, and Prinzregent Luitpold.
 On 24 December 1914 he received the order to give command of the III Squadron to Admiral Reinhard Scheer whilst taking over command of the II Battle Squadron from Scheer.

 Funke participated in several naval battles against the Royal Navy during World War I. He disagreed with some views of Grand Admiral Prince Heinrich of Prussia, specifically with regards to using submarine warfare.

 Retirement and death

-To his great surprise, he was asked into retirement by the Emperor on 18 September 1915.
+To his great surprise, he was asked to retire by the Emperor on 18 September 1915.
 Funke suffered from depression and died aged 67 in 1932 in Berlin, where he had lived in retirement.